nuejs/www/faq/index.md

 ## What exactly is "content first"?
 The content-first approach places content at the center of web development.
-The goal is to develop websites not just for developers, but particularly for content creators.
+The goal is to develop websites primarly for content teams.

 Content-first strategy ensures that your design aligns with the content, maximizing the impact of both.
 Your site is built around [progressive enhancement](//en.wikipedia.org/wiki/Progressive_enhancement) with the content rendering first.
 That is: HTML and CSS before optional JavaScript.

-Content-first endorses _semantic HTML_, where the design is completely separated from the structure.
-It should be easy to alter the design and optimize it for any given context.
+Content-first endorses _semantic HTML_ and the _separation of concerns_ principle.
+The content, design, and reactivity are separate entities that can be developed in isolation.
+For example, the design can be altered without touching the content and make it fit for any given context.

 Think [CSS Zen Garden](//en.wikipedia.org/wiki/CSS_Zen_Garden) after 20+ years of technological progress.

 ## How is it different?
-While Nue is content-first, the others are literally the opposite.
+While Nue is content-first, the others are pretty much the opposite.
 The development starts with JavaScript or TypeScript and pages are assembed with React- components.
-These components are tightly coupled containers for HTML, JavaScript, CSS, and content.
+These components are tightly coupled containers for HTML, JavaScript, CSS, and content violating the [separation of concerns](//en.wikipedia.org/wiki/Separation_of_concerns) principle.

-This kind of "spaghetti" violates the most important software development principle: [separation of concerns](//en.wikipedia.org/wiki/Separation_of_concerns).

-CSS-in-JS is a big thing and you can even see SQL-in-JS.

-Nue keeps different programming concepts separate and uses [progressive enhancement](//en.wikipedia.org/wiki/Progressive_enhancement) to first load content, then styling, and finally JavaScript — if ever.

-This is, again, the polar opposite of what the other tools do.
-They load JavaScript first and content last.
-And this keeps happening as long as the single-page-application (SPA) model is trending.
+Another popular trend is to load JavaScript first violating the _progressive enhancement_ pattern.

 ## How is Nue "closer to standards"? [metal]
 One of the main goals of Nue is to bring web development closer to standards by focusing on *minimalism*, *separation of concerns*, and *semantic web design*.
 That is: there are as few abstractions as possible.

 The layout, styling, and logic are separated, CSS is used as intended, and JavaScript is optional.

 ## Do we really need another framework? [fatique]